Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 2

-The portrayed individual grew up in an anthroposophical environment and joined the German Armed Forces at the age of 17 together with his best friend.
+The portrayed individual grew up in an anthroposophical environment and enlisted in the Bundeswehr at the age of 17, together with his best friend.
 After his military service, he worked as a nurse and lived in a stable relationship with his wife and their son.
-His life changed drastically when he started an affair with a trainee, leading to tensions in his private life.

 Photo / Editing: Chris Bolze